Put-in-Bay Hotels & Resorts

 Speculation-One can only speculate what would have happened with the Hotel Victory had it not burned.
 Mackinac Island’s majestic Grand Hotel opened a couple of years before Hotel Victory.
 Although it also went through some hard times, it still stands today, a proud survivor of an era that started 130 years ago.
 Over the years it has been visited by U.S. Presidents and First Ladies, Thomas Edison, Mark Twain, celebrities and dignitaries from all over the world.
 There have even been movies made at the Grand.
 Had the Hotel Victory not burned, would it have enjoyed a similar glory?
 With its financial troubles, Prohibition and the Great Depression may very well have been too much for the Hotel Victory to weather.
 Although if it had survived, could you imagine today’s golf carts parked in front of the glorious structure, with visitors wanting to tour the grounds or have lunch in the huge dining room.
 Like the Grand on Mackinac, it would have been a glorious attraction for Put-in-Bay and special part of Put-in-Bay Hotels History.

-For More Information If your interest has been peaked and you want to know more about the hotel, there is a binder with photos and more information about the Hotel Victory in the office at the South Bass Island State Park, You can also visit the Lake Erie Islands Historical Society Museum downtown behind the Put-in-Bay Town Hall where there is a special display this season with loads of Hotel Victory memorabilia, photos, furniture, and other items and Put-in-Bay Hotel History.
+For More Information If your interest has been peaked and you want to know more about the hotel, there is a binder with photos and more information about the Hotel Victory in the office at the South Bass Island State Park, You can also visit the Lake Erie Islands Historical Society Museum downtown behind the Put-in-Bay Town Hall where there is a special display this season with loads of Hotel Victory memorabilia, photos, furniture, and other items and hotel history.
 The museum is open 11 a.m. to 5 p.m. daily.
 State Park Ranger Renee Market will be marking the anniversary as part of Green Week activities in the State Park on Wednesday, August 14th, from Noon to 6 p.m.
 Plans call for outlining the exact location of the hotel so one can get a feeling for what was there.
 There will food, refreshments and beer and wine available.
 Everyone is invited to come out to this event.
 There are also island history books that help tell the story, plus there are articles and photos on the internet.
 Islander Barbara Allen Cooper also wrote a booklet about the Hotel Victory.
 22-foot high “Winged Victory” statue.